From Callum Rodgers (2015):

 For Video instructions and also to get an idea of the sounds to make with your Sika XT deer caller please use this link:

-Your caller is best used so that the reed is placed against your bottom teeth.
+Your caller is best used so that the reed is placed against your top or bottom teeth.

 Seal your lips over the half round white tone board and place the tip of the tone board just past the inside of your teeth (do not grip tightly, just enough to make the reed sit against the tone board), blow firmly and either slowly slide your bottom teeth further along the board by moving your jaw forward or keep your jaw still and push caller inwards until you get a nice high pitch squeal, then continue to slide and slowly release your teeth but keeping lips sealed around caller.
 (You should have finer control by moving just your jaw).